blawson69/LootGenerator/README.md

 !loot --import --tables:Table A, Mundane
 ```

-If you need to [reset the database](#initial-setup) to start another campaign and you have already [customized](#custom-items) any of the tables, you can simply re-import data from those tables after the reset.
+If you need to [reset the database](#initial-setup) to start another campaign and you have already [customized](#custom-items) any of the tables, you must re-import data from those tables after the reset.

 ## Custom Items
 LootGenerator provides a robust architecture for including homebrewed items of all sorts.
 Follow the guidelines below and use the default items as examples.